Anadea/anadea_jobs/src/jobs/middle-frontend-developer-1.md

 ---
-title: "Middle Frontend Developer "
+title: Middle Frontend Developer (Conversational Spanish is required)
 location: Ukraine/Europe
 ---
 We are looking for a motivated Middle Frontend Developer to join our team.
 You\